chiragb3101/MovieMatch/README.md

    npm run ios
    ```

-The forms currently show alert messages on submission.
-Replace these with calls to your backend or add Google sign‑in as needed.
+Configure `src/firebase.ts` with your Firebase credentials and add a TMDB API key
+in `src/screens/MovieSwipeScreen.tsx` before running the app.